 A big part of your financial health relies on saving enough for retirement, from maximizing your 401(k) contributions to growing your other investment portfolios.
 But what happens to your investments once you reach retirement?
 Of course, finally reaching your golden years doesn’t mean you have to close all your investment accounts.
 Instead, you’ll need to make some changes to your portfolio to reflect the life change.
+For those who want hands-on help from an expert, consider enlisting the help of a financial advisor.

 How to Invest in Retirement

-The biggest thing to keep in mind when investing during retirement is that you don’t quite have the privilege of a steady salary.
+The biggest thing to keep in mind when investing during retirement is that you don’t quite have the safety net of a steady salary.
 While you’re working, you can afford to take on risk in your portfolio and invest competitively.
 If the market takes a dip, your salary provides a safety net so you don’t have to rely so heavily on your portfolio performance.
 Once in retirement, however, your limited income eliminates that kind of flexibility.

 As you head into retirement, review your investments for the risk they pose.
 Are you mostly invested in volatile equities?
 Switch to reliable investments that offer more predictable growth.
 That way, your money won’t be tied up in insecure stocks without a strong way to recover.
 If you do have a substantial income in retirement, you can take on a bit more risk if you chose to do so.
 This could be the case if you chose to wait for your full retirement age to receive Social Security payouts.
 Placing your money in riskier investments could result in bigger payouts which could come in handy if you expect a decades-long retirement.